johnwilldonicely/LDAS/README.md

 ## APPENDIX LDAS DEPENDENCIES
-Most LDAS dependencies will come with your Linux distribution However, some distros may not include some of the following:
+Most LDAS dependencies will come with your Linux distribution.
+However, some distros may not include some of the following:

 #### Essential